On the Invariance of G\"odel's Second Theorem with regard to Numberings: Summary and Conclusions

+Finally, I have formulated and proven (meta-)mathematical invariance claims relative to these two precise necessary conditions of admissibility (see Section 4), namely the invariance of Gödel's Second Theorem and the syntactic version of Tarski's Theorem regarding computable simulations (see Theorem~\ref{theorem:numberinginvariance} and Corollary~\ref{syntacticTarski}) as well as the invariance of the semantic version of Tarski's Theorem regarding arithmetical simulations (see Theorem~\ref{semanticTarski} and footnote~\ref{ftn:semanticTarski}).
+Thus, once admissible numberings are singled out, invariance prevails and these theorems can be seen to be independent of the choice regarding their underlying numbering.

-It should be noted that the notion of acceptability used in this paper is too weak to ensure the invariance of metamathematical theorems which do not only resort to schematic quantification.
-For instance, when employing a uniform version of Löb's conditions (see for instance \cite[p.
-71]{Visser2016}), Lemma~\ref{lemma:derivabilitycond} appears to be outside the scope of this paper's methods.
-While Lemma~\ref{lemma:findenum:2} can be converted into a uniform version such that $\mathsf{R} + \text{\enquote{$\leq$ is a linear ordering}} \vdash \forall x y \ f(x,y) \rightarrow ( \phi(x) \leftrightarrow \psi(y))$, the translation function binumerated by $f$ is not necessarily $T$-provably total.
-This is however a necessary ingredient for proving the invariance regarding numberings along the lines of our proof of Lemma~\ref{lemma:derivabilitycond}.
-The same applies to the parametric version of the Diagonal Lemma (see \cite[Theorem III.2.1]{Hajek1998}), the free-variable version of Löb's Theorem (see \citep[Theorem 4.1.7]{Smorynski1977}), etc. These remarks suggest that invariance results of such theorems require a more restrictive notion of acceptability, allowing further properties of the resulting translation functions to be verified within $T$.
-A philosophically adequate account of acceptability of numberings \textit{relative to a theory} is thus called for.\footnote{This approach and the subsequent direction of research has also been suggested by Volker Halbach.}
+I conclude by pointing towards potential future research avenues.
+It should be noted that the notion of admissibility used in this paper is too weak to ensure the invariance of metamathematical theorems which do not only resort to schematic quantification.
+For instance, the parametric version of the Diagonal Lemma (see \cite[Theorem III.2.1]{Hajek1998}) or the free-variable version of Löb's Theorem (see \citep[Theorem 4.1.7]{Smorynski1977}) appears to be outside the scope of this paper's methods.
+While Lemma~\ref{lemma:findenum:2} can be converted into a uniform version such that $\mathsf{R} + \text{\enquote{$\leq$ is a linear ordering}} \vdash \forall x, y \, (f(x,y) \rightarrow ( \phi(x) \leftrightarrow \psi(y)))$, the translation function binumerated by $f$ is not necessarily $T$-provably total.
+This is however a necessary ingredient for proving the invariance of these theorems along the lines of our proof of Lemma~\ref{diaglemma}.
+These remarks suggest that invariance results of such theorems require a more restrictive notion of admissibility, allowing further properties of the resulting translation functions to be verified within $T$.
+A philosophically adequate account of admissibility of numberings \textit{relative to a theory} is thus called for (cf.~Section~\ref{subsection:epistemicrole}).